 Entry to all our venues is free.
 However charges apply on our facilitated activities in venue and those taking place in school.
 All the charges are clearly stated in all printed literature and will be communicated to you by the Learning Team when you make your enquiry.

-Teacher led visits are free and downloadable resources to use when visiting the venue are available to download for free from to be added
+Teacher led visits are free and downloadable resources to use when visiting the venue are available to download for free from https://twamschools.org.uk/learning-resources-by-venue

 If you require a lunch space this must be booked in advance.
 Participating in a facilitated session does not guarantee you a lunch space.